gregorl82/Ruby_Spending_Tracker_Application/README.md

 <h1 align="center">Spendz</h1>

 ## Introduction
-<p>A web application for tracking a users' spending, built in Ruby and Sinatra.</p>
+<p>A web application for tracking a users' spending, built with Ruby and Sinatra.</p>

 ## Project brief